About Mole Street

 With that approach, we found out that IT, Professional Services, and Finance were the best industries for Mole Street.
 It allowed us to expand the current ICP and apply new changes to our strategy.

 - Tripled the number of leads.
-Following the customer’s intention to increase appointments, we increased the number of leads.
+Following the customer’s intention to increase appointments, we increased the number of new business leads.
 Even though it allowed us to proceed towards our goal, it also increased the risk of spam issues and deliverability.

 During this stage, we inevitably ran into technical issues that prevented sending more emails to more leads.
 To overcome this challenge, we did the following:

 - Created a new domain.
 With the right knowledge, it’s easier to create and warm up a new domain for email outreach rather than exert an existing one.
 The purpose of a new domain was to fuel our current campaigns and work with the bulk of emails without agitating spam filters.

 - Divided our list of leads into two groups.
 To reduce the pressure on our main domain, we split our leads into two segments and assigned each group to a separate domain.

 - Gradually introduced new leads.
 We warmed up each domain in turn and took pauses between using each mailbox.
 It was a slow and steady approach that helped us distribute the load as healthily as possible.